RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

    - SDRlab 122-16
    - SIGNALlab 250-12

-   Unfify ecosystem now includes primary (master)/secondray (slave) functionality for streaming.
+   Unify ecosystem now includes primary (master)/secondary (slave) functionality for streaming.

 .. note::

-   `Nightly Builds` of ecosystem you can get there: `link <https://downloads.redpitaya.com/downloads/Unify/nightly_builds/>`_.
+   `Nightly Builds` of the ecosystem is available here: `link <https://downloads.redpitaya.com/downloads/Unify/nightly_builds/>`_.
    Ecosystem builds run every Saturday night.

+   Please note that this is a Test OS, so there might be bugs in the ecosystem.

 .. note::